-- City of Homestead Southwest Master Plan is a guiding document for the redevelopment of these sites, with a current zoning designation requiring mixed-use developments and allowing for low-density development.
-(See Southwest Master Plan here: https://www.cityofhomestead.com/DocumentCenter/View/1985) - m.
-Proposers shall make their own evaluation and determination of proposed number of overall units (in addition to the public housing units), for Affordable Housing units, Workforce housing and market rate units, and other uses to achieve the required mixed-income approach.
-However, preference will be given to proposals that maximize density within the context of features of the surrounding community. - n.
-The design of the Project for each group shall include CPTED strategies, in addition to meeting with police and others who can provide beneficial input for additional crime prevention initiatives.
-Actual site-specific design strategies are to be called out in proposals.
-This requirement is not satisfied by only providing a CPTED services proposal or concepts outline from a CPTED design professional or consultant. - On October 29, 2019, the Board adopted Resolution No. R-1176-19, which established the Rental Assistance Demonstration (RAD) Education Program for public housing residents, resident councils, the Overall Tenant Advisory Council (the jurisdiction-wide resident council in Miami-Dade County), advocates, and the community at large, the Board directed, among other things, the construction of model units on the County's public housing sites by the County or private developers competitively selected by the County that can be viewed by residents and other interested parties.
-Accordingly, the Selected Proposer for each group shall construct a model unit either on site or in close proximity (one mile or less) to the Project Site(s) that is fully functional and furnished.
+- q.
+Proposers shall make their own evaluation and determination of proposed number of overall units for elderly units, affordable housing units, workforce housing, and market rate units, and other uses to achieve the required mixed-income approach.
+However, proposers for Group 1 shall retain at least 65 units of elderly housing units.
+Proposals that do not include at least 65 elderly units will be rejected.
+In addition, preference will be given to proposals that maximize density within the context of features of the surrounding community. - r.
+The design of the Project shall include CPTED principles and strategies, in addition to meeting with police and others who can provide beneficial input for additional crime prevention initiatives.
+Actual site-specific design strategies are to be called out in proposals to include but not limited to Natural Surveillance, Access management, Territoriality, Physical maintenance, etc..
+This requirement is not satisfied by only providing a CPTED services proposal or concepts outline from a CPTED design professional or consultant. - s.
+On October 29, 2019, the Board adopted Resolution No. R-1176-19, which established the Rental Assistance Demonstration (RAD) Education Program for public housing residents, resident councils, the Overall Tenant Advisory Council (the jurisdiction-wide resident council in Miami-Dade County), advocates, and the community at large, the Board directed, among other things, the construction of model units on the County's public housing sites by the County or private developers competitively selected by the County that can be viewed by residents and other interested parties.
+Accordingly, the Selected Proposer shall construct a model unit either on site or in close proximity (1⁄2-mile or less) to the Project Sites that is fully functional and furnished.
 This model unit shall be constructed within 90 days of completion of consultation with residents on design of the building and units.
-Due to zoning changes and other governmental requirements, PHCD may extend the completion period for the model unit. - p.
-Selected Proposers shall provide all other services as may be required to implement the redevelopment project in its entirety. - q.
-Selected Proposers shall agree that all designs will be subject to modification in consultation with PHCD, residents and community stake holders.
+Due to zoning changes and other governmental requirements, PHCD may extend the completion period for the model unit. - t.
+Selected Proposers shall provide all other services as may be required to implement the redevelopment project in its entirety. - u.
+Selected Proposers shall agree that all designs will be subject to modification in consultation with PHCD, residents and community stakeholders.